gsisaoki/plankton_dataset/README.md

 If you use your data, you need to output the data from cvat as follows:
 Select YOLO 1.1 in Export task dataset → Export format
 See example zip file in <a href="cvat_sample/"> cvat_sample/x(40 or 100)</a> .
-2. Prepare the following files covering the target tasks and target annotations.<br>
+2. Prepare the following files covering the target tasks and target annotations.
   - Task information file (cvat_taskinfo) that includes plankton collection locations, etc.<br>
   - Annotation name file (anno_name_list) containing labels for each classification class.<br>
 You need to add the data to the downloadable file on [Google Drive](https://drive.google.com/drive/folders/16x4IDIFmGJeLQr1QsCbYQzQU1KGDpJyC?usp=sharing) or create your own file as necessary.